Dev guideRecipesAPI ReferenceChangelog

 • Monitor indexing delays and adjust batching parameters as needed.

-• Implement health checks to ensure stable performance in production.
+• Implement health checks to confirm stable performance in production.

 Security

-Protect data and prevent unauthorized access by following these practices:
+Protect indexed data and prevent unauthorized access.
+Apply the following practices:

 • Secure HMAC credentials in production environments.